JaimeSolisS/de-zoomcamp/07-streaming/homework/README.md

 > [!NOTE]
 > In Question 4 we put every event into fixed 5-minute buckets.
-> In Question 5 w group events into sessions, where a session continues as long as events for the same PULocationID keep arriving without a gap larger than 5 minutes.
+> In Question 5 we group events into sessions, where a session continues as long as events for the same PULocationID keep arriving without a gap larger than 5 minutes.
 > Tumbling window = fixed intervals like 10:00–10:05, 10:05–10:10.
 > Session window = dynamic intervals based on activity, like 10:02–10:11.